 The early identification of any possible difficulty with language, or development, is important.
 First Words is a city-run service with screening clinics to provide a free assessment of your child's language development.
+For more information and for the online screening tool, please consult their web site at www.firstwords.ca.

-If you have any concerns about your child, please contact your Consultant for information about a range of community services available to you.
+If you have any concerns about your child, please contact your Consultant for information about services that may be available to you.
 Early intervention is imperative to your child's development.

-Individualized Support Plan
+Individualized Support Plans

 AFCS is structured so that children diagnosed with special needs are supported and accommodated with the use of an Individualized Support Plan.
-The plan is created in consultation with parent/ guardian(s), provider, staff and any regulated health professional to ensure the early learning and care environment is inclusive, identifies developmental goals and provides the necessary support for success.
+The plan is created in consultation with parent(s), provider, staff and any regulated health professional to ensure the early learning and care environment is inclusive, identifies developmental goals and provides the necessary support for success.
 Individualized support plans will be reviewed, at a minimum, annually.